rapid7/insightconnect-plugins/plugins/python_3_script/help.md

 ## Troubleshooting

-Some third-party modules defined in the `Modules` connection input (such as `pandas`) can take a long time to install.
-If installation fails, try increasing the `Timeout` connection input to `900` (15 minutes).
+Some third-party modules defined in the Modules connection input (such as pandas) can take a long time to install.
+If installation fails, try increasing the Timeout connection input to 900 (15 minutes)

 # Version History

+* 4.1.0 - Updated SDK to the latest version | Addresses Snyk vulnerabilities by bumping setuptools and adding the zipp module
 * 4.0.10 - Updated the SDK to the latest version | Updated Python version to `3.9.19` | Fixed issue with invalid unicode character
 * 4.0.9 - Updated the SDK to the latest version to address memory usage issues
 * 4.0.8 - Updated the SDK to latest version | Fix issue where input argument was too long